Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Preliminaries

 \textit{KD Distributions as Vectors}.
-Our approach is motivated by the common practice of representing quantum states $\rho \in \mathbb{C}^{d \times d}$ as vectors in $\mathbb{C}^{d^2}$, often referred to as the \textit{vectorisation} of $\rho$.
-This was first done for KD distributions in a recent paper \cite{schmid2024kirkwooddirac}, albeit with differences in notation -- before moving onto the main results, we will outline and build on key concepts.
-We proceed by stacking the rows of a KD distribution matrix $Q(\rho)$ into a single column vector, as follows:
+We will make use of vectorisation, which is the process of representing quantum states $\rho \in \mathbb{C}^{d \times d}$ as vectors in $\mathbb{C}^{d^2}$, acted on by larger matrices in $\mathbb{C}^{d^2 \times d^2}$ known as superoperators.
+For KD distributions, this representation was explicitly studied in \cite{schmid2024kirkwooddirac}.
+In practice, it allows us to represent any evolution of KD distributions as a linear transformation of the corresponding vectorised form.
+We proceed by stacking the rows of a KD distribution matrix $Q(\rho)$ into a single column vector: